wavefrontHQ/opentelemetry-examples/README.md

 ### Examples

-The following examples run the Wavefront Proxy on Docker and sends trace data to our service.
+The following examples run the Wavefront Proxy on Docker and send trace data to our service.

 * Applications using OAuth:
-  **Note**: The proxy requires a VMware Cloud services API token with the **Proxies** service role.
+  <br/>**Note**: The proxy requires a VMware Cloud services API token with the **Proxies** service role.

   ```
   docker run -d \